JulianMella/PyTensor/README.md

 To fix this, I will create a new repo with a GPU instanced based solution called PyTensor-GPUInstanced soon.

-REFACTOR-TODO: Boundary terminology is not correctly used. \

 ---
 #### Reflections on how programming this has been